-The Spring Creek area of Wallowa-Whitman National Forest lies along I-84 about a few miles west of Hilgard, OR.
+Spring Creek Dispersed Area is located inside Wallowa-Whitman National Forest.
+It lies along I-84 about a few miles west of Hilgard, OR.
 It’s managed by the U.S. Forest Service.
+It’s not to be confused with Spring Creek Campground, a free developed campground located in the same area.
+The dispersed area covers much larger area, perhaps up to five miles in diameter.
 Exit 248 from the Interstate takes you on to NF-21, ad then you head southwest towards Spring Creek.
 Once in this area, there’s lots of places for boondocking.
 Some sites are very close to the road, while others take you 50 to 100 feet into enclosures of pine trees.

 Spring Creek Dispersed Area, Wallowa-Whitman National Forest, Oregon

 Named for a tiny creek that roughly parallels I-84, Spring Creek Dispersed Area is an area of Wallowa-Whitman National Forest popular with campers, hikers, and hunters.
 Forest road NF-21 takes you into the heart of the area where you will find numerous other roads branching off it, leading you to dozens of free, boondocking sites that offers lots of quiet, privacy, and the experience of Nature at its finest.

 This area of the forest lies along a mountain range, and elevation here ranges from 3,000 to 4,000 feet.
 You’ll experience temperatures in the 70s mostly, with occasional 80s, even in August.

 There is also a developed campground along NF-21, named “Spring Creek Campground“, only about 2 miles from the I-84 off-ramp.
 This campground offers only four campsites, yet is totally free, with no hookups.
 It does offer a pit toilet and an information kiosk explaining the flora and fauna in the area.